w3c/wai-curricula/intro.md

 * Understanding the similarities and differences between accessibility, usability, and inclusion.
 * Getting acquainted that, even when these three terms often overlap, accessibility is needed to ensure web access for all.
-* Acknowledging that it is necessary to involve managerial staff and decision makers so that accessibility becomes an intrinsic part of the daily work in web design and development.
+* Knowledge of involving managerial staff and decision makers so that accessibility becomes an intrinsic part of the daily work in web design and development.

 ##### Approximate duration.